 - You may have configured TraceMyIP to suspend tracking of certain visitors.
 Here are some TraceMyIP features and options that can prevent your visitor tracking from capturing ALL visitor tracker data

 - IP Blocking feature is used to block visitor tracker from capturing activity of specific IPs or your own browser(s).
-This feature can be enabled or disabled via your TraceMyIP console by navigating to “My Account > General Settings” and scrolling down to IP Blocking section
+This feature can be enabled or disabled via your TraceMyIP console by navigating to “My Account > General Settings” and scroll down to IP Blocking section

 - Selective GEO Tracking option can be configured to capture or ignore visits from specific countries or regions.
-It can be activated or deactivated by navigating to “My Projects” page, clicking on the “edit” link for your project and adjusting “Selective GEO Tracking” options
+It can be activated or deactivated by navigating to “My Projects” page, clicking on the “edit” link for your project, and adjusting “Selective GEO Tracking” options

-- Advanced Tracking Settings (+GDPR) global account tracking options allow to configure the tracking engine to capture visitor traffic under specific conditions.
+- Advanced Tracking Settings (+GDPR) global account tracking options allow configuring the tracking engine to capture visitor traffic under specific conditions.
 Advanced Tracking Settings can be adjusted by navigating to “My Account > Advanced Tracking Settings”.
 It can be reset to default by selecting an option called “Do not apply GDPR presets and use your own custom configuration.”

-If you believe that you have verified your tracker settings and all options associated with it and your visitor tracker is still not working as expected, please don’t hesitate to submit a technical support ticket and you will be provided with an assistance in troubleshooting.
+If you believe that you have verified your tracker settings and all options associated with it and your visitor tracker is still not working as expected, please don’t hesitate to submit a technical support ticket and you will be provided with assistance in troubleshooting.